ThisIsArnab/Birthday-Mailer/README.md

 # Birthday Mailer in dotnet
-Send birthday mailers to recipients at a scheduled time.
+.Net Core webapp to send birthday mailers to recipients at a scheduled time.